 Does Medicare cover Botox?

-Medicare covers botox for medical conditions such as migraines, and the FDA has approved Botox injections for specific health conditions.
+Medicare covers botox for conditions like migraines, and the FDA has approved Botox injections for specific health conditions.
 There isn’t any coverage for Botox for cosmetic services.

 Will Medicare pay for eyeglasses after cataract surgery?